-Menopause begins in the late 40s or early 50s for most women.
-It usually lasts for a few years.
+Menopause begins in the late 40s or early 50s and usually lasts for a few years.

-During this time, at least two-thirds of women experience symptoms of menopause (1).
+During this time, at least two-thirds of menopausal people experience symptoms of menopause (

-These include hot flashes, night sweats, mood swings, irritability and tiredness (1).
+These include hot flashes, night sweats, mood changes, irritability, and tiredness (

-Many women turn to natural supplements and remedies for relief (3).
+Many people turn to natural supplements and remedies for relief (3).